 Risk Management Framework

-For British Land, effective risk management is fundamental to how we do business.
-Our ability to identify, assess and effectively manage current and emerging risks is critical to our strategy and how we position the business to create value, whilst delivering positive outcomes for all our stakeholders on a long term sustainable basis.
+For British Land, effective risk management is fundamental to our business.
+Our ability to identify, assess and effectively manage current and emerging risks is critical to our strategy and how we position the business to create value, whilst delivering positive outcomes for all our stakeholders on a long term, sustainable basis.

-British Land's risk management and internal control framework is centred on being risk aware.
-We clearly define our risk appetite, respond quickly to changes in our risk profile and foster a strong risk management culture amongst all employees, with defined roles and responsibilities.
-It integrates a top-down strategic view with a complementary bottom-up operational process (as outlined in the diagram below).
-Our approach is not intended to eliminate risk entirely, but instead to manage our risk exposures within our appetite for each risk, whilst at the same time maximising opportunities.
+We maintain a comprehensive and well-established risk management and internal control framework, focused on proactive risk awareness and effective risk oversight across the business.
+We clearly define our risk appetite, respond quickly to changes in our risk profile and foster a strong risk management culture across the business, with clear roles and responsibilities.
+Our framework integrates a top-down strategic perspective with a complementary bottom-up operational process, as illustrated in the diagram below.
+This approach enables us to effectively identify, assess and manage both financial and non-financial risks – including principal risks that could impact solvency and liquidity, as well as emerging risks.
+Our objective is not to eliminate risk entirely, but to manage exposures within our defined risk appetite, while at the same time maximising opportunities.

 Our Risk Appetite

-Our risk appetite is at the core of our risk management approach, guiding our business planning, decision making and strategy execution.
-The Group’s risk appetite is reviewed annually as part of the strategy review process, and approved by the Board, and is embedded within our policies, procedures and internal controls.
-Whilst our risk appetite may vary over time and during the course of the property cycle, we maintain a balanced approach to achieve long term sustainable value.
+Our risk appetite is at the core of our risk management approach, guiding business planning, decision making and strategy execution.
+Reviewed annually and approved by the Board, it is embedded within our policies, procedures and internal controls.
+Whilst our risk appetite may evolve over time and in response to property cycle shifts, our overall risk appetite remains balanced, with a low appetite for financial and compliance risks, and a balanced appetite for property and operational risks.

 Learn more here